nuagenetworks/nuage-metroae/Documentation/AUTOGENERATE_DEPLOYMENTS.md

 # Automatically Generating Deployment Files
 If you would like to automatically generate deployment files using a single input file, you can use the deployment templates found in src/deployment_templates.
+You can then use a Python script to convert the YAML input file into a deployment file.

 ### Example code
 Below is example code that can be used to create deployment files from a single user input file.